 Strategic Thinking and Management

-The Business-Academe Partnership is an intensive 9-month program, starting in August of each academic year and ending in May, which requires the management interns to report to their host companies Monday to Wednesday, do research work Thursday, and attend academic subjects every Friday and Saturday.
-It is a project-based internship that aims to address relevant business issues via projects performed by fifth-year students.
+The Business-Academe Partnership is an intensive 7-month program, which starts in January and ends in July, which requires the management interns to report to their host companies everyday and do research work.
+It is a project-based internship that aims to address relevant business issues via projects performed by management students.

 The result of the program is a management graduate who is ready to face the corporate world, is highly objective and yet creative, with a strong foundation in research methodologies and in solving business dilemmas.

 Our faculty is a deliberate mix of academic specialists who deliver the theoretical foundations of the course and the experienced executives who serve as students’ mentors and provide them with real-life flavor.
 The academic specialists have both consulting and corporate experiences; they obtained doctorate and master’s degrees from the finest schools in the Philippines and abroad.
 The experienced executives, aside from having advanced degrees, mainly MBA and Business Economics, are seasoned professionals familiar with the realities of diverse industries and at the same time grounded in the philosophy of the University.